-The issues in the outfitter-guide permitting system being presented here today, and the opportunities for lasting, meaningful improvement that are contained in the SOAR Act, are truly bipartisan in nature.
+The issues related to outfitter-guide permitting that are being discussed in this hearing are truly bipartisan in nature.
 This is evidenced by the wide range of Democrats, Republicans, and outdoor industry stakeholders who support the bill.
-At this very moment, over 60 diverse representatives of the climbing community are on Capitol Hill for the Climb the Hill event, meeting with members of Congress on both sides of the aisle.
 The broad array of support is not by accident.
 The SOAR Act has been developed over a period of 5 years with extensive input from the outdoor recreation community and in consultation with conservation groups and land management agencies.
-The bill has been carefully written to strike a thoughtful balance between the interests of diverse parties while promulgating change that is much needed and long overdue.
-In the SOAR Act lies a wonderful opportunity for Congress to come together around a set of common interests and enact positive change that will truly enhance the recreational benefits of public lands and empower the American people to enjoy them.
+The bill has been carefully written to strike a thoughtful balance between the interests of diverse parties while facilitating change that is much needed and long overdue.
+The SOAR Act presents a wonderful opportunity for Congress to come together around a set of common interests and enact positive change that will truly enhance the recreational benefits of public lands and empower the American people to enjoy them.